Soul-destroying, isn’t it?

 - Insert book citations, include credible stats, and quote industry experts to demonstrate you have current knowledge of your field.

-- Share strong opinions, and don’t be afraid to alienate readers who aren’t right for your business.
+- Share strong opinions using power words.
+Don’t be afraid to alienate readers who aren’t right for your business.

 A honeypot post solves client’s problems clearly, succinctly, and seemingly instantly.
 That’s why it attracts clients to your business like a honeypot attracts bees.